ElahiAli/Authentication_JWT_DRF/README.md

   <li>resend-email : anyone</li>
 </ul>

-_more:_
+_More:_

 1. after user registration, system would send an email for him and he can confirm his account.
-2. without verifying account, user can not login.
+2. without verifying account, user can't login.
+3. password can't be less than 8 and shouldn't be all numeric

 ### Installing requirements.txt: